nathanielknopf/Old_RFID/README.txt

 4bii1a.
 CONFIG SETUP

 Parsing.py will check for configurations stored in 'config.txt' in the local directory.
 If no such file can be found, Parsing.py will prompt the user for the name of the CONFIG file.
 Parsing.py will then use this information to setup for the execution of the rest of the script.
 Parsing.py will output a brief overview of the information extracted from the CONFIG file.
+Instructions for setting up and/or modifying the CONFIG File can be found in section 2g.
+CONFIG.

 ----------